 Tool Name (Version) Description/Purpose of Use Net-snmp (Ver.5.6.1.1) Application software which implements each version of SNMP.
 Only command functions, such as MIB browser function, are used in this testing (snmpwalk, snmpset, etc.).
 Burp Suite Pro (Ver.
-1.7.11) Proxy type vulnerability analysis tool.
+1.7.17) Proxy type vulnerability analysis tool.
 It is used to confirm session ID that cannot be confirmed by browser.
 AMS Printer Driver Add-in Ver 3.10 It restricts the use of functions from printer driver.
 It is used to perform testing with increased parameters for external interfaces.
-Canon Generic FAX Driver Ver 10.20 It is used to confirm that functions which are prohibited to use actually cannot be used.
 USB Memory It is used to confirm that functions which are prohibited to use actually cannot be used.